 You take actions, make decisions, and shape team or group priorities to reflect the organization’s vision and values.

+You recognize and reward employees whose actions support the company’s vision and values.
 3) Sets specific performance goals and identifies measures for both evaluating and achieving these goals.

 You collaboratively establish growth plans, defining the behaviours, knowledge, and skills required to achieve goals.

 You help secure resources and opportunities (project, coaching, training, courses, conference, etc.) for development / achieving set performance goals.
+4) Coaches people and makes them feel supported and autonomous.

 You use effective questioning techniques to allow employees to think through their own problems and develop solutions.

+You help individuals in overcoming obstacles when learning.
 5) Is aware of their role/status, the responsibilities it entails and how they might be impacting others.

 You understand that you have an opportunity to truly empower others, you know how to use it to the advantage of the common good.